elisenavidad/FDC-Storage/README.md

  <td><p>Makes request to retrieve flow duration data from the geoserver, and posts the data to the controller to create the Flow-Duration curve.</p></td>
  </tr>
 </table>
-# FDC-Storage
-The Flow-Duration curve is produced after the analysis is run, and opens in a new tab of the internet browser.
-Make sure to enable pop-ups to view the results.